 If you are interested in taking a workshop from me, I invite you to sign up for my newsletter where you will be the first to learn of any workshops I will be teaching.

 I have been fortunate enough to attend several artist residencies.
 Each residency gives me the opportunity to explore the natural environment in a new location.
 Being away from my home studio has led to new discoveries and new ways of working.
-I have traveled to Playa in Oregon, Brush Creek Ranch in Wyoming and have participated in one in my own downtown Boise.
+I have traveled to Playa in Oregon, Brush Creek Ranch in Wyoming, Flathead Lake Biological Center with the OpenAiR program, Hypatia-in-the-Woods and have participated in one in my own downtown Boise.
+In the fall of 2023, I will spent some time at the Petrified Forest National Park residency.

 Lisa Flowers Ross’ artwork has been exhibited in solo, group and juried exhibitions nationally, as well as internationally.
 Her artworks are included in private, public and corporate collections.
 The artist has also created public artworks for the cities of Boise, Meridian and Ketchum, Idaho.
 She has been the recipient of grants from the Idaho Commission on the Arts and the Alexa Rose Foundation.

 Lisa Flowers Ross holds a Bachelor of Arts degree in Studio Art (drawing), as well as a degree in Business.
-She is a juried artist member of the professional groups, Northwest Designer Craftsmen, and Boise Open Studio Collective Organization.
+She is a juried artist member of the professional groups Studio Arts Quilts Associates and Boise Open Studio Collective Organization.